harrybPHDcode/tools_assessment_hervk_SR-WGS/README.md

 ### retroseq+ 2
 The output of retroseq+ needs a final post-processing step.
 This is acheived by the retroseq+ 2 python script.
 This script takes in the repeatmasker output from the first step and reads through it to find seperate contigs with LTR5_Hs sequence - this follows the description of the pipeline in Wildschutte et al.

+### confirmed_HERV-Ks_freq
+This file contains the loctions of HERV-Ks predicted by both ERVcaller and the Retroseq+ pipelines.
+Each has a frequency which is an average of frequencies given by each tool.